esaenz007/PISHOW/README.md

 - One-click playback control that launches media in `mpv` fullscreen on the Pi's projector output.
 - Video playback loops seamlessly until you stop it or pick a different item.
 - Image playback stays on-screen indefinitely with no fade-out between switches.
+- Automated projector power schedule that sends HDMI-CEC on/off commands at configured times.
 - Remembers the last item that played and can automatically resume it on boot.

 ## Requirements